adobe-mdsr/adobe-mdsr.github.io/content/_index.md

       text: |
         <br>
         The MDSR Lab is a group of researchers committed to solving hard problems in the broad area of digital media and marketing.
 The group develops cutting-edge machine learning approaches for important use cases including content understanding and generation, behavior modeling, and human-computer interaction.

+        <br> <br> <br>

+        **We're hiring for research scientists and research associates!** Our team is looking to recruit predoctoral and postdoctoral researchers with backgrounds in natural language processing, computer vision, behavioral sciences, and machine learning.
+[Apply here](mailto:applytomdsr@adobe.com) to join our team.

   # - block: markdown
   #   content: